-Beginning on the left of the entrance are:-
+Beginning on the left of the entrance are :---

-1638.
-Statue of Ariadnè, the spouse of Bacchus, with Bacchic emblems.
+198. Statue of Ariadnè, the spouse of Bacchus, with Bacchic emblems.

-1906.
-Statue of Marcus Aurelius, in civil costume.
+89. Statue of Marcus Aurelius, in civil costume.
 A feeble work, obtained by the British at the capitulation of Alexandria (1801).

-2500.
-Marble vase (much restored) with a Bacchanalian dance

-of Maenads and Satyrs.
+90^{}.
+Marble vase (much restored) with a Bacchanalian dance of Maenads and Satyrs.

 On the West wall are portrait busts of Greek philosophers.
-In most cases the suggested attributions are very conjectural, though the Demosthenes (1840) represents a well-known and authentic type.
+In most cases the suggested attributions are very conjectural.

-On the North wall are:-
+On the North wall are :---

-1301.
+1901.
 Statue of Nicocleia, from the temenos of Demeter at Cnidos (p.
 12).
-The inscription on the base records that the statue was dedicated to Demeter, Persephone, and the 'gods beside

-Demeter,' by Nicocleia, in pursuance of a vow.
+The inscription on the base records that the statue was dedicated to Demeter, Persephonè, and the 'gods beside Demeter,' by Nicocleia, in pursuance of a vow.